koskinev/turboselect/readme.md

 | 100 000 000  | 25 000 000 | 12.269             | 8.637            | 1.421 |
 | 100 000 000  | 50 000 000 | 11.014             | 8.098            | 1.360 |

-The benchmarks can be run with `cargo test -r perf_tests -- --nocapture --ignored`.
+The benchmarks were run on a Ryzen 5800H.
+You can run the benchmarks with `cargo test -r perf_tests -- --nocapture --ignored`.

 ## Notes